-Appendix 2: Data Imported by AWS EC2 Connector
+Appendix 2: Data Imported by AWS EC2 connector

-The PowerShell connector for AWS EC2 returns information about each AWS instance, and its host.
+The AWS EC2 connector returns information about each AWS instance, and its host.
 All instances are subsequently displayed in the Cloud Service Provider Inventory page.
 Hosts are never displayed in this page, as in general hosting is variable and controlled by AWS.